 According to statistics from the American Foundation for the Blind, about 10 million people in the United States are blind or partially blind, and many experts predict that over the next 30 years this number could potentially double.

 While creators of these mobile platforms aim to make their devices as accessible as possible for all individuals, apps further utilize these accessibility features.
-For mysmarteye2instance, hundreds of apps are designed to assist individuals with visual impairments.
+For instance, hundreds of apps are designed to assist individuals with visual impairments.
 There are apps to help people see colors by simply pointing their phones at an object like a banana, for instance, and the user would hear, “yellow green.”
 Light detection apps can emit a sound that intensifies when someone approaches a light source, thus being helpful in finding an exit or locating a window.

 In the United States, one of the biggest challenges for individuals who are blind is distinguishing the denomination between a $1 bill and a $100 bill.
 Traditionally, many would depend on others to assist in organizing these in their billfolds accordingly, but now there are apps that allow blind individuals to identify the denomination themselves.